occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 or [Spring's event infrastructure](https://www.baeldung.com/spring-events), and _then_ create policies that subscribes to events from these systems instead.
 There's an example in the
 [github repository](https://github.com/johanhaleby/occurrent/tree/master/example/forwarder/mongodb-subscription-to-spring-event) that shows an example of how one can achieve this.

 You may also want to look into the "todo-list" pattern described in the [automation section](https://eventmodeling.org/posts/what-is-event-modeling/#automation) on the in the [event modeling](https://eventmodeling.org/) website.

+### Synchronous Policy

+In some cases, for example if you have a simple website and you want views to be updated when a command is dispatched by a REST API, it can be useful to update a policy in a synchronous fashion.
+The application service provided by Occurrent allows for this, please see the [application service documentation](#application-service-side-effects) for an example.

 ## Snapshots
 <div class="comment">Using snapshots is an advanced technique and it shouldn't be used unless it's really necessary.</div>